CharlieJT/Recipes/tests.md

 ## Manual Testing

-A number of manual tests were done to ensure the website was working with it's intended purpose and use.
+A number of manual tests were done to ensure the website was working with its intended purpose and use.

 ### Testing on Desktop